danlevimb/automated-data-resilience-framework/docs/use-cases/stopat-restore-user-ticket.md

 ### STOPAT Selection Methodology

-We have an aproximate hour of incident (~11:00 am), we use that hour as a mid time real incident happened, so we determine STOPAT by doing
+The user-reported time (11:00 am) was used only as an initial reference point to define the investigation window.
+(10:00 am - 12:00 pm)

+The actual STOPAT value will be determined through an iterative process based on data validation, not user input, by doing:

    1 - exploratory restores.
    2 - GOOD vs BAD validation
    3 - iterative narrowing (binary search approach)

+### Data State Model

+After the incident, the dataset was divided into two logical states:

+- Historical records → corrupted (Amount = 0)
+- New records → valid (post-incident inserts)

+This dual-state condition required selective repair instead of full rollback.

 ### Exploratory Restore Process